bahrus/ib-id/README.md

 ## * Lazy Loading [Big Time TOODOO I]

 [laissez-dom](https://github.com/bahrus/laissez-dom) supports lazy-loading blocks of html.
 In terms of performance, it seems to exceed what can be obtained by using content-visibility, at least when generating repeating content in the client.
+And it works cross-browser.
 (There are some disadvantages, though, in terms of lack of search, for starters).
 The problem is if we want to combine that component with this one, we are in a bit of a quandary.
 Take, for example, creating a massive list of li's.

 For laissez-dom to be effective,